Which is the first National Park in India? Jim Corbett?

 • Teasing, shouting, and feeding animals are prohibited.

-• Visitors should not use flashlights to capture photos of the wildlife.
+• Visitors should not use flashlights to photograph wildlife.

 • The entry permit is non-transferable.

-• Visitors must not get down from the vehicle during the safari.
+• Visitors must not get out of the vehicle during the safari.

 Jim Corbett National Park Jungle Safari

-Like Bhadra Wildlife Sanctuary, the Corbett National Park provides jungle safaris for the best six zones: Bijrani, Jhirna, Dhikala, Dhela, Durgadevi and Sitabani.
+Like Bhadra Wildlife Sanctuary, Corbett National Park offers jungle safaris in six zones: Bijrani, Jhirna, Dhikala, Dhela, Durgadevi, and Sitabani.
 Types of safaris available in the forest are as follows:

 Asian Elephant in Jim Corbett National Park

-Asian Elephant in First National Park of India
+Asian Elephant in the First National Park of India

 Jim Corbett Elephant Safari

 Tourists ride on the back of Indian elephants to explore the mysterious wild.
 This tour starts from the Durgadevi gate and continues to the Birjani region.
 After a detailed area tour, the trip ends at Halduparao, on the opposite side.
-Elephant safari for the Bijrani, Dhikala, and Sitabani zones are available.
+Elephant safaris are available for the Bijrani, Dhikala, and Sitabani zones.

 The Elephant Safari timings